taylormcknight/mcknightlabs/_posts/tech-design/2017-03-05-management.md

 Below are a few questions I use to routinely self-assess and reflect on ways I can improve.

-### Am I letting personal problems influence how I treat my work and team?
+### Q. Am I letting personal problems influence how I treat my work and team?
 This is number one on my list, because I find it the most difficult.

 <div class="medium-format">